Let us start with basics. This article will mostly revolve around three things i.e, SIP, Debt Mutual Funds, and Bank Recurring Deposits.

 This is not possible in case of recurring deposits where only a fixed amount is invested every month and the interest is paid along with the principal at maturity.

 Also if any of the installment is delayed, there will be a reduction in the interest payable in the account and that will not be enough or sufficient to reach the maturity value.

 Therefore, there will be a penalty and the difference in interest from the maturity value will be deducted.
 The rate of penalty is fixed.

 So if you are looking for customization, SIP in debt funds are a better option than bank recurring deposits.

-Another feature of the SIPs is that they help the investors to average their purchase cost and maximise returns accordingly.
+Another feature of the SIPs is that they help the investors to average their purchase cost and maximize returns accordingly.

 In the process what happens is that the purchase cost of your mutual fund units is averaged out.

 SIP in debt funds will provide you with the option of more liquidity as compared to bank recurring deposits.